Is the White Rhino Extinct

 Conservationists are working tirelessly to raise awareness about the importance of saving the white rhino and taking steps to protect them.

-Governments, NGOs, and other organizations have come together to create laws that protect these creatures and provide financial support to conservation efforts.
+Governments, NGOs, and other organizations have collaborated to create laws protecting these creatures and providing financial support to conservation efforts.

 While the future of the white rhino population remains uncertain, there is hope that these creatures will continue to thrive and exist in the wild.

-As individuals, we can also play our part in saving the white rhino by supporting conservation organizations, raising awareness, and making responsible choices regarding our environmental impact.
+As individuals, we can also help save the white rhino by supporting conservation organizations, raising awareness, and making responsible choices regarding our environmental impact.

 Solutions to White Rhino Extinction